mpvnet-player/mpv.net/Manual.md

 ### Tools > Show History

 Shows a text file that contains the file history.
 If the file don't exist it asks if the file should be created in the settings folder.
 Once the file exist then the history is logged.
 It logges the playback history containing the time and filename.

+To ignore certain paths:

+script-opt = history-discard=path1;path2

 ### Tools > Set/clear A-B loop points